mfamador/k8s-demo/README.md

 Look at the logs

     kubectl logs -f deploy/hello

+## If we don't have an out-of-the-box ingress controller (like a vanilla minikube)
+If our local cluster doesn't have an ingress controller just create a port-foward directly to the service port:

+    kubectl port-forward svc/hello 8888:8080

+and in other terminal

+    curl localhost:8888

 ## Scale the hello deployment

     kubectl scale deployment hello -- replicas 5